Local Notes - User Guide

 Below the notification settings, the "Live Activity" master toggle adds a persistent lock-screen surface for this note. iPhone shows it as a Live Activity (with Dynamic Island compact and expanded layouts on iPhone 14 Pro+); Android shows it as an ongoing notification in the shade.
 On Android 16 / OneUI 8 (Pixel 9 Pro, Galaxy S25 Ultra and similar), the notification is promoted into the dedicated "Live notifications" section at the top of the shade with a colored progress bar, alongside Google Maps and YouTube Music.

 You can enable either, both, or just one.
-The Live Activity ends automatically when you leave the geofence radius.
+The Live Activity also ends automatically when you leave the geofence radius - no need to dismiss it manually, and if you swipe it away it stays away.
 Mute/snooze actions on the notification suppress the Live Activity for the same note.
 Live Activities require the Pro tier.

-When viewing a note, a summary card in the view layout lists which sub-modes are currently active.
+When viewing a note, a summary card below the location info lists which sub-modes are currently active.
 Notes with Live Activity enabled also show a purple flag-with-check badge on their card on the home screen, alongside the photo and notification badges.

-If you toggle Nearby Alerts or Live Activity on or off and save, a small confirmation toast tells you which one changed.
+If you toggle Nearby Alerts or Live Activity on or off and save, a small confirmation toast tells you which one changed - silent if nothing changed.

 Sibling Notes